Phil-Grim/london_properties_analysis/reproduce.md

 - When enabled, Scheduled Run should run at 14:30 UTC every day.
 Run on Push will run when changes are pushed to main branch.
 - You can trigger the Manual Run by selecting 'Run workflow'.
 For the 'Run a test flow' input, select True if you want the flow to only scrape the first page of Rightmove property results, and False if you want the script to scrape all pages.

->N.b The full run can take over 30 minutes, so it's best to use Manual Run at first and set 'Run a test flow' to True.
+>N.b. the full run can take over 30 minutes, so it's best to use Manual Run at first and set 'Run a test flow' to True.
 Once you're confident that everything works, you can set 'Run a test flow' to false, or enable Scheduled Run and have the full flow run on a schedule.

 ## DBT Setup